-THE PRACTICE OF ENCAUSTIC PAINTING dates to the ancient Egyptian mummy paintings, but has regained popularity since the early 19th century.
-Surgical-grade beeswax is combined with damar resin, and archival pigments to create subtle, translucent layers which are fused together with high heat.
-Often combined with other mediums, the resulting works are surprisingly durable.
-All encaustic works on this site are made exclusively using archival materials and, with proper care, will not fade, separate, or crack over time.
-Depending on the base material, works on boards or panels can be displayed framed or unframed.
-Framing material usually negotiable.
+THE PRACTICE OF ENCAUSTIC PAINTING dates to ancient Greece.
+In fact the word comes from the Greek enkaustikós: to burn.
+With modern heat technology, encaustic painting has regained popularity since the early 19th century.
+Purified beeswax is combined with damar resin (a hardened tree sap) and pure pigments to create subtle, translucent layers which are fused together using a torch.
+All encaustic works on my site are made using exclusively archival materials and, with proper care, will not fade, separate, or crack over time.
 Caring for your encaustic painting.

 CURRENT AND UPCOMING EXHIBITIONS OF MY ENCAUSTIC WORK: